 Long-term financing, which includes First Mortgage Bonds, other debt securities, and common stock, has typically been used to replace short-term borrowings and fund capital expenditures.

 Internally generated funds, after making dividend payments, provide positive cash flow, but have not been at a level to meet the needs of our capital expenditure requirements.
 Management expects this trend to continue given our capital expenditure plans for the next five years.
 Some capital expenditures are funded by payments received from developers for contributions in aid of construction or advances for construction.
-Funds received for contributions in aid of construction are refundable.
+Funds received for contributions in aid of construction are non-refundable, whereas funds classified as advances in construction are refundable.
 Management believes long-term financing is available to meet our cash flow needs through issuances in both debt and equity instruments.